What is Shared Vision?

 Here is our shared vision:

-Our Core Purpose (What we do):
+Core Purpose (Who we are)

-To Nurture Jewish meaning, connection, continuity
+Nurturing Jewish meaning, connection, and continuity.

-Our Core Values (How we behave):
+Core Values (How we behave)

 Every congregant pursues an individualized Jewish path.
 In so doing, the individual, the community, and the world become better.